CERN/CAiMIRA/caimira/docs/mkdocs/docs/root/physics_model.md

 * multiply by the diameter-independent properties that are dependent on the **activity type** of the different short-range interactions: **breathing rate** and **dilution factor** - within the *for* cycle;
 * multiply by the other properties that are **not** dependent on the type of short-range interactions: **viral load**, **fraction of infectious virus** and **inwards mask efficiency**.

-The final operation in the `caimira.models.models.ExposureModel.deposited_exposure_between_bounds()` accounts for the addition of the long-range component of the dose.
+The final operation in the `models.ExposureModel.deposited_exposure_between_bounds()` accounts for the addition of the long-range component of the dose.

 If short-range interactions exist: the long-range component is added to the already calculated short-range component (deposited_exposure), hence completing $C_{\mathrm{SR}}$.
 If the are no short-range interactions: the short-range component (deposited_exposure) is zero, hence the result is equal solely to the long-range component $C_{\mathrm{LR}}$.